TUI-NICR/EMSANet/README.md

 ### Time Inference

-> Note, for newer versions of TensorRT `onnx2trt` is not required (and also " "not available) anymore.
+> Note, for newer versions of TensorRT `onnx2trt` is not required (and also not available) anymore.
 Pass `--trt-use-get-engine-v2` to `inference_time_whole_model.py` to use TensoRT's Python API instead.

 We timed the inference on an NVIDIA Jetson AGX Xavier with Jetpack 4.6